-Industrial strength wipes need to be powerful enough to clean filth, but it is crucial they look after your hands too.
-For a heating and plumbing installer, your hands are your livelihood and so cleaning them effectively while still being able to care for them is crucial as skin disease on the hands can be debilitating and has serious implications when trying to continue with work.
+Heating and Plumbing Installers need industrial strength Big Wipes, which are powerful enough to clean filth, but crucially look after tradespeople’s hands too.
+For heating and plumbing installers, their hands are their livelihood and so cleaning them effectively while still being able to care for them is incredibly important.
+Skin disease on the hands can be debilitating and has serious implications when trying to continue with work.
 After all, your skin is your body’s largest organ and is its protective barrier.

-However, if you work in a manual trade and your hands are irritated then the barrier can be broken, harmful substances can accumulate and cause sore and inflamed skin and long-term health can be affected.
+If you work in a manual trade and your hands are irritated then the protective barrier can be broken.
+Harmful substances can accumulate and cause sore and inflamed skin and long-term health can be affected.
 Skin disease can be incapacitating for the sufferer, meaning that work becomes difficult and livelihoods put in jeopardy.

 There are common signs of skin problems to look for on your hands such as dryness, redness, cracking or swelling of the hands and fingers as well as blisters, flaking and itching.
 Workers can develop these symptoms as they come into direct contact with substances commonly used on site.
 If you are immersing your hands in liquids, or getting them splashed on a regular basis then your hands may suffer.
 Contact with contaminated tools or surfaces can also lead to harmful substances landing on the skin, causing a problem.

-When you’re a heating and plumbing installer for example, avoiding contact with filth can be impossible.
+For heating and plumbing installers for example, avoiding contact with filth can be impossible.
 Washing your hands is the most obvious way to get rid of potentially harmful substances but more often than not, there is no access to cleaning facilities.
 Even when water and soap are readily available, they just won’t shift the majority of modern construction and maintenance products.

 Avoid, Protect, Check